binarySmile/HotelFriend-test/README.md

 >1.
 API (Documentation = http://swapi.co/documentation)
 > a) Using the rest-assured library (io.rest-assured)):
 >    - create a collection of Planet objects (only from the first page / api / planets / );
-> b) Find in this collection a planet with climate = "murky" and:
+>    Find in this collection a planet with climate = "murky" and:
 >    - check whether terrain contains "swamp" and "jungles";
 >    - check that the number of residents = 0;